anubissbe/JarvisAI/README.md

 *   Enhance the LLM prompt with this information
 *   Generate a response based on both the model and your knowledge

+### Hybrid Search Test Page

+JarvisAI exposes a lightweight page on `http://localhost:5000` for testing hybrid search queries.
+The page automatically retrieves the list of available knowledge base IDs from the backend and lets you choose which one to query before performing a search.

 Document Processing
 -------------------